NanuMadalina/c-compiler/README.md

 void	     Invalid as it is a keyword

-Constants: Constants are also like normal variables.
+<b> Constants:</b>  Constants are also like normal variables.
 But, only difference is, their values can not be modified by the program once they are defined.
 Constants refer to fixed values.
 They are also called as literals.
 Constants may belong to any of the data type.Syntax: const data_type variable_name; (or) const data_type *variable_name;
 Types of Constants: